kptdev/kpt/docs/design-docs/06-config-as-data.md

   can be operated on by given code (functions)
 * finds and/or filters / queries / selects code (functions) that can operate on resource types contained within a body of configuration data
-* separates configuration data transformations from actuation, enabling actuation by performing bulk changes to the configuration data; *actuation*, including sequencing, orchestration, and dependent data resolution occurs in the actuation layers
+* *actuation* (reconciliation of configuration data with live state) is separate from transformation of configuration data, and is driven by the declarative data model
-* transformations, particular value propagation, are preferable to wholesale configuration generation except when the expansion is dramatic (say, >10x)
+* transformations, particularly value propagation, are preferable to wholesale configuration generation except when the expansion is dramatic (say, >10x)
 * transformation input generation should usually be decoupled from propagation
-* deployment context inputs should be taken from well defined “provider context” objects identifiers and references should be declarative
+* deployment context inputs should be taken from well defined “provider context” objects
+* identifiers and references should be declarative
 * live state should be linked back to sources of truth (configuration)

 ## KRM CaD